 At Mangalam College of Engineering, the integration of abundant natural daylight through passive architectural methods stands as a hallmark of its design philosophy.
-Across various spaces, including classrooms, laboratories, computer labs, and the library, thecampusshowcases a deliberate and thoughtful approach to maximize the use of natural light.
+Across various including classrooms, laboratories, computer labs, and spaces, the library, the the campus how cases a deliberate and thoughtful approach to maximize the use of natural light.
 Through strategic placement and expansive windows, each area is meticulously designed to invite in copious amounts of daylight, creating bright, inviting, and conducive spaces for learning, research, and study.
 This conscious use of daylight not only enhances the aesthetic appeal of the campus but also fosters an environment that supports the well-being, focus, and productivity of students and faculty across different educational and research settings.